 have exterior walls constructed of natural materials (vs. a “franchise architecture” appearance).

-Guidelines will be defined in the County’s Land development regulations to ensure that development of rural commercial uses comply with the Keystone-Odessa Community.

 Tourist/Leisure Industries

 The Keystone-Odessa community recognizes that its attractive natural amenities, and active equestrian accommodations and related activities are unique characteristics that attract tourists.
 Regulations adopted in the County’s land development code will ensure the continuation and expansion of uses that support the equestrian and agricultural activities for their tourist value.
 These land development regulations will support the creation of uses such as bed and breakfasts, dude ranches, riding stables, horse track support facilities, and equestrian facilities (in scale and designed to be compatible with the community).